Facebook's Zuckerberg hails French hate speech plan as EU model

 “Hopefully this can become a model, not just a national model for France but can be worked into a framework across the EU overall as the new (European) parliament comes into place,” Zuckerberg said in Paris.

-It comes after Facebook has been heavily criticized by politicians and the public for its failure to more rapidly remove footage of the March shooting attack in Christchurch, New Zealand from its network.
+It comes after Facebook has been heavily criticised by politicians and the public for its failure to more rapidly remove footage of the March shooting attack in Christchurch, New Zealand from its network.
 Fifty people were killed in the assault, with footage of it circulating online for days.

-Reporting by Mathieu Rosemain; writing by Michel Rose; Editing by Leigh Thomas
+(Reporting by Mathieu Rosemain; writing by Michel Rose; Editing by Leigh Thomas)